 At the end of the day, the best way to save on self-publishing is to stay informed.
 The more you know about the costs, royalties, and other aspects of various publishing plans, the more cost-effective (and generally effective!) your path will be.
 To that end, here are a few more resources you might want to check out:

-- How Much Does It Cost to Self-Publish a Book in 2019?
+- How Much Does It Cost to Self-Publish a Book?